hiremav/spectre/README.md

 # Spectre

-**Spectre** is a Ruby gem designed to provide an abstraction layer for generating embeddings using OpenAI's API and for performing vector-based searches.
-This gem simplifies the process of embedding data fields and searching within your Rails models.
+**Spectre** is a Ruby gem designed to make it easy to perform vector-based searches, generate embeddings and execute dynamic LLM prompts (Like RAG).

 ## Installation